openstack-archive/murano-specs/specs/mitaka/muranopl-metadata.rst

 To distinguish meta-classes from regular classes new class-level attribute will be introduced called `Usage`.
 When `Usage` is `Class` (which is a default) the rest of markup is interpreted as a class.
-Usage `Meta` is used ot define meta-class.
+Usage `Meta` is used to define meta-class.

 In addition to Usage the following attributes are available for meta-classes: